 11. Proof of onward travel – occasionally when entering a country, you’ll be asked to provide proof that you’ll exit before the end of your visa.
 One way to get around this is by booking a refundable journey on Expedia.COM (very important it’s the US site) and cancelling within the set period.

-12. Don’t be scared to go solo – I can personally vouch for Vietnam, Thailand, Malaysia, Indonesia, Laos, Cambodia and the Philippines as friendly and safe destinations for solo travel.
-With hostels and public transport, it won’t cost much more, either.
+12. Don’t be scared to go solo – I can personally vouch for solo travel in Vietnam, Thailand, Malaysia, Indonesia, Laos, Cambodia and the Philippines.
+With hostels and public transport, solo travel won’t cost much more, either.
 Keep reading for my budget tips for backpacking Southeast Asia…

 Read next: my solo travel guides